 If upscale boutiques and galleries are more your speed, you’ll love the shopping, fine dining, and chic bars and museums this famous neighborhood has to offer.

 The Miami Design District’s streets are lined with a wealth of luxury fashion houses to shop, from Versace to Marni.
 But if fine art is more your style, modern galleries like Markowicz Fine Art and Opera Gallery have what you need.

-Be sure to try the grilled octopus and the manti dumplings over at Mandolin Aegean Bistro.
+Be sure to try the grilled octopus and the manti dumplings over a romantic date night at Mandolin Aegean Bistro.

 9. Midtown: Eclectic Miami neighborhood for hipsters and yuppies alike